shogidude/pf_endless_treasure/README.md

   - Flip toggles between front/back of the current card when both are present.

 * **Keyboard shortcuts**
-  - Random tab: Space / N / Enter → New Treasure.
+  - Random: Space / N / Enter → New Treasure.
-  - Browser tab: Left/Right → Prev/Next, Home/End → First/Last in section, Ctrl+L → focus Item #.
+  - Custom: Enter in a field → Render.
-  - Enter (and keypad Enter) in Item # → jump to that item.
+  - Browser: Left/Right → Prev/Next, Home/End → First/Last in section, Ctrl+L → focus Item #; Enter in Item # → jump.

 * **Flexible image location**
   - CLI: `--cards /path/to/JPGs` to set the folder.